 It has been my pleasure to share this information about Lemongrass essential oil.
-Over time, I will continue to share information on additional, less common, essential oils with a special focus on the less expensive, more affordable oils that can be purchased for $10 or less.
+Over time, I will continue to share information on additional, less common, essential oils with a special focus on the less expensive.

 There are dozens of oils out there and I am convinced that we can all maintain our health and wellness during times of crisis with the proper selection of essential oils in our first aid kits.

 Enjoy your next adventure through common sense and thoughtful preparation!

 If you enjoyed this article, consider voting for Backdoor Survival daily at Top Prepper Websites!
 In addition, SUBSCRIBE to email updates and receive a free, downloadable copy of my e-book The Emergency Food Buyer’s Guide.

 Spotlight: Lemongrass essential oil has become an important tool in my first aid kit and works especially well to zap those horrific night time muscle and tendon spasm.
 I also enjoy it’s fresh, woodsy, smell and use it in my diffuser to promote restful sleep.
 I purchase Lemongrass essential oil from Spark Naturals.
 It is therapeutic grade which means it can also be ingested internally although except for a single drop in my water, I only use essential oils topically.